Real Gold Price — Daily CSV Download

 Macro Takeaway

 This indicator is a key component of the macro-financial monitoring framework.
 Its current level relative to its historical distribution — captured in the percentile and z-score above — provides immediate context for whether conditions are historically normal, stretched, or compressed.
+The real-rate driver behind these inflation-adjusted moves is quantified in the inverse link between the real gold price and real interest rates.

 Cross-referencing with the nominal gold price and the CPI inflation helps situate this indicator within the broader macro regime.